lcroberts/persistent-colorscheme.nvim/README.md

 ## Why does this plugin exist?

 This plugin is useful if you use the same neovim config across multiple devices and want to use different colorchemes or have different appearance options on each device.
 It is also useful if you are someone who just enjoys changing colorschemes often as well.

-## TODO

-- [x] Add a config option to have groups that will always be transparent regardless of transparency status

 ## Credits